Siddu Nyamagouda: Notable work

 He is known for building India's first private dam in 1989.
-The dam is named as Shrama Bindu Sagar and is built across Krishna River at Chikkapadasalagi village in Jamakhandi.
+The dam is named as Shrama Bindu Sagar and is built across Krishna River at Chikkapadasalgi village in Jamakhandi.
 The construction of dam took off in 1983 and the project drew the attention of international media.
 When the former chief minister of Karnataka Ramakrishna Hegde led government refused to fund the project owing to political reasons even though farmers would pay for a quarter of the expenses, he mobilized the farmers to build the barrage on their own.
 The Dam provided irrigation lo 30,000 acres of land and drinking water to 2.5 lakh people and employment opportunities to 1.5 lakh people.
 Farmers pooled their money and worked for six months to build the barrage.
 This accomplishment catapulted Siddu to national politics.
 He contested Lok Sabha election in 1991 against Ramakrishna Hegde and defeated him by considerable margin which paved the way for him to become minister in the P. V. Narasimha Rao's cabinet.